 After that things kind of got out of hand.
 In fact, in 2020 there were 2 Fintech IPOs and 6 acquisitions that amounted to $23 billion dollars and in 2021 there were 12 IPOs and 1 acquisition that amounted to $289 billion. 🤯

 But all good things come to an end and that end came roughly in January of 2022, basically the peak of the market.

-Since then there’s been nothing but doom and gloom in the media, whether it be layoffs at public companies or early stage companies shutting down entirely—the news has almost exclusively been bad.
-Even this past week Goldman Sachs (my former employer) is allegedly reducing their consumer banking division.
+Since then there’s been nothing but doom and gloom in the media1, whether it be layoffs at public companies or early stage companies shutting down entirely2—the news has almost exclusively been bad.
+Even this past week Goldman Sachs (my former employer) is allegedly reducing their consumer banking division3.